tilod/localize-decimal/README.md

 ### Validator

-The LocalizeDecimal validator can be used as every other ActiveModel validator.
+The Validator checks for the format of the passed string.
+It allows negative numbers.
+When the validation fails, it adds the `:not_a_number` error message to the localized field (or the error message that is passed as `message: "..."` option).
+The validator can be used the same way as every other ActiveModel validator.

 ```ruby